 All distribution generation contracts shall comply with the requirements of K.S.A.
 66-1,184 et seq., as amended.
 The cost of any equipment required to be installed for such attachment or metering and installation shall be the sole responsibility of the customer and such equipment shall not cause damage to the City’s electric system or equipment or present an undue hazard to City personnel.

-(e) Interconnection Application Fee: Residential and commercial customers are subject to a nonrefundable processing fee of $500.00 and must accompany a completed Interconnection Application.
+(e) Interconnection Application Fee: Residential and commercial/industrial customers are subject to a non-refundable processing fee of $500 and must accompany a completed Interconnection Application, permit, and design plans.
+Any resubmissions of the application, permit, or design plans will be an additional $500 fee, per resubmission.

 (f) Net Monthly Rate: